On coherent Hopf 2-algebras: Hopf coquasigroups and Hopf algebroids

-In the same way, a left $H$-comodule coalgebra is a coalgebra $C$, which is a left $H$-comodule and such that the coproduct and the counit of $C$ are morphisms of $H$-comodules.
+In particular, a \textit{left $H$-comodule algebra} is an algebra $A$, such that the coaction $\delta: A\to H\ot A$ is an algebra map.
+A \textit{left $H$-comodule coalgebra} is a coalgebra $C$, which is a left $H$-comodule and such that the coproduct and the counit of $C$ are morphisms of $H$-comodules.
 Explicitly, this means that, for each $c \in C$,